 The Metrics Request Decision Tree will help facilitate the process of the request in considering requirements, resources, data sources, and confidentiality.
-The requestor shall complete the following form and the Metrics Request Decision Tree can be found on http://gnso.icann.org.
+The requestor shall complete the following form and the Metrics Request Decision Tree can be found on the GNSO Website.